-Special Notes for each of the bolts on the wing are given in the table below, along with references to the illustrated parts catalogue, which should be used to ensure that the components are reinstalled in the correct sequence.
+Special Notes for each of the bolts on the wing are given in the table below.

 Definition of "Just Not Loose"

 A definition of torque has been made for the assembly of this wing which has been called "Just not loose", a setting which is used to achieve the best combination of strength characteristics of the tubing while not allowing any vibration or relative movement of the bolt in the axial direction.
 In practice this means that the nut shall be tightened adequately to ensure that each of the components that are held by it are in contact with each other, and then approximately 1⁄2 turn more should be made.
 The resulting fit should not allow any axial movement of the bolt in its location, but will allow rotation (using fingers) of a held component to be achieved with approximately 20mm of lever arm; (eg. a wire tang).